veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 - Tapping the CREATE image launches the `VPKVeepEditor` view controller.
 - The user may add veep tracks by tapping an area of interest in the image.
-- Each track can be moved and reshaped by manipulating it's bounding box.
+- Each track can be moved and reshaped by manipulating its bounding box.
 - Each track can also be associated with a URL using the Google and Amazon search pages.
-- After defining one or more  veep tracks, the user can published the veep.
+- After defining one or more  veep tracks, the user can publish the veep.
 - This will send the Veep metadata to Veepio's hosting servers and return a VeepID for you to store in your app.

 The VEEP metadata can in turn be consumed using a `VPKPreview` object as mentioned above.